mautrix/docs/bridges/general/end-to-bridge-encryption.md

 You don't actually need to use next-gen auth to use MSC4190, so you can enable it already before migrating to MAS to make sure bridges keep working.

+Note: on Synapse 1.141 and higher, the `msc3202_device_masquerading` and `io.element.msc4190` flags are no longer necessary.
+However, you must still set `msc4190: true` in the bridge config.

 ## Additional security

 The bridges contain various additional options to configure how keys are handled.